Conditionally Guaranteed Admission to the University's Professional Schools

 5. A successful transition interview with faculty representing the School of Dental Medicine's admissions committee, usually scheduled after the receipt of grades from the fall semester of the third year.

 Pre-Professional Scholars Program in Medicine

 Each year, 15 to 20 exceptionally well-qualified high school seniors who plan to pursue careers in medicine are offered places in the Pre-Professional

 Pre-Professional Scholars in Medicine are not required to take the Medical College Admission Test (MCAT) for the program.
 However, if they do take the MCAT, they are expected to achieve a score that is above the 94th percentile.
-Program participants who have an interest in applying to other medical schools or who wish to be considered for a dean’s merit scholarship at the Case Western Reserve School of Medicine should plan on taking this test.
+An MCAT score below a 94th percentile could result in a rescission of the conditional acceptance to the medical school.

 Progress is reviewed with each student at regular intervals in the program.
 At the end of the third year, Pre-Professional Scholars in Medicine who have met the required levels of performance go through the normal admission procedures for the University Program of the School of Medicine, including submitting an application through the American Medical College Application Service (AMCAS) and an interview.
 Participants who do not meet the required levels of performance may still be admitted into the University Program of the School of Medicine, but such admission will be subject to review and approval by the School of Medicine’s Admissions Committee.

 Successful completion of the Pre-Professional Scholars Program in Medicine guarantees admission only to the University Program of the School of Medicine.
 Students seeking admission to the Cleveland Clinic Lerner College of Medicine of the Case Western Reserve University School of Medicine must complete a separate application and will be considered in competition with all applicants for that program.